 This guy became the guy you wanted to show off all the time because your admiration overflowed.
 He became the guy you would do anything for; when he said "jump," you asked, "How high?"
 He became the guy that was flawless to you, and even his wrongs were right.

-Don’t worry — it is a common phenomenon.
-And I now know why I did it and why some of you to may be motivated to elevate the men in your life to superduper status.
+But don't worry — it's a common phenomenon.
+I now know why I did it and why some of you to may be motivated to elevate the men in your life to super-duper status.

-Sure, loving to praise may be a piece of our DNA – a wonderful piece mind you, but it doesn't serve as a dominate motivator.
+Sure, loving to praise may be a piece of our DNA, but it doesn't serve as a dominate motivator.

 In most cases, the pedestal syndrome comes from not having a pedestal of your own.
-Often in relationships we seek in others what we lack in ourselves.
-And in this case, for the woman, including formally yours truly, who can't find a way to build herself up, she builds her man up instead and the more he is built up, the more she falls for him, because after all, a near perfect in every way person is, rather attractive.
+Often in relationships, we seek in others what we lack in ourselves.
+And in this case, for the woman who can't find a way to build herself up, she builds her man up instead.
+And the more he's built up, the more she falls for him, because after all, a near perfect in every way person is rather attractive.
 In some ways, she hopes his greatness will rub off on her.
-If only.

-And while yes, being an encouraging fan of a mate is definitely a gorgeous thing, when the cheers are cheered with blinders on, with utter disregard for your own need to for self-building, the effect is always short-lived.
-You run out of pedestal boosting fuel and eventually you not only see the man for who he truly is – a regular Joe leaving a lot of room for disillusionment… but you also are left depleted and most of the time resentful for having given so much without having made time to give to yourself.
+While yes, being an encouraging fan of a mate is definitely a good thing, when the cheers are cheered with blinders on with utter disregard for your own need to for self-building, the effect is always short-lived.
+You run out of pedestal-boosting fuel and eventually you not only see the man for who he truly is, but you're also left depleted and resentful for having given so much without having made time to give to yourself.

 So it all comes down to this.
 In all of your superpower capability of self-awareness, when you notice that you're throwing him up on a pedestal, take a minute to remove your blinders.
 See your guy for who he really is, but more importantly evaluate your own self-worth.